© UNHCR/Gordon Welters

 Work with partners to build on and refine the International Recommendations on Internally Displaced Persons Statistics (IRIS) to standardize vulnerability measures, complete the statistical framework, and develop associated tools as needed.

-Improving statistics on stateless people
+Improving statistics on statelessness

 Support the development of international recommendations on statistics on statelessness, and improve statelessness estimates at national, regional, and global levels.

-Including forcibly displaced persons in SDG indicators
+Making forcibly displaced persons visible in the SDG indicators

 Work with countries and custodian agencies to ensure that affected populations are included in the data production and reporting on priority Sustainable Development Goal indicators, when possible and relevant.